nerves-project/nerves/docs/Updating Projects.md

 IMPORTANT: If you're upgrading to Nerves v1.0, this step has been superceded.

-Nerves requires that you add aliases to your project's `mix.exs` to pull in the firmware creation and crosscompilation logic.
+Nerves requires that you add aliases to your project's `mix.exs` to pull in the firmware creation and compilation logic.
 Previously, you needed to know which aliases to override.
 Nerves v0.9 added a new alias.
 Rather than add this alias, we recommend using the new alias helper in your `mix.exs`.
 To do this, edit the target aliases function to look like this: